tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/benchmark.md

 clickhouse benchmark --query "select uniqMerge(b_count) as b_count from matview"
 ```

-It will give keep running the query over an over again and give you the measurements live.
+It will keep running the query over an over again and give you the measurements live.
 You can use perf or other profiling tools in the meantime, no matter how fast the query is.

 ## Use FORMAT Null